Missing You (Ingrid Michaelson song)

 "Missing You" is a song by American singer-songwriter Ingrid Michaelson from her eighth studio album, Stranger Songs (2019).
 It was released as the album's lead single on May 10, 2019, via Cabin 24 Records.
 The song was written by Michaelson, Jesse Thomas and Sam de Jong, and was produced by the latter.
 A synth-pop song with a pulsating beat heavily influenced by 1980s music, "Missing You" is about a love triangle in which its protagonist pines for a love interest despite being in a relationship with a different person.

-All tracks on Stranger Songs were inspired by scenes and themes from the television series Stranger Things, with Michaelson basing "Missing You" on the love triangle between its characters Nancy Wheeler, Jonathan Byers and Steve Harrington.
-Despite the song's specific inspiration, Michaelson wrote its lyrics to be open to universal interpretations beyond the context of the series.
+All tracks on Stranger Songs were inspired by scenes and themes from the television series Stranger Things, with Michaelson basing "Missing You" on the love triangle between the characters Nancy Wheeler, Jonathan Byers, and Steve Harrington.
+Despite this specific inspiration, Michaelson wrote the lyrics to be open to universal interpretations beyond the context of the series.
 "Missing You" received generally positive reviews from music critics, who praised its production, lyrics, and Stranger Things references.

 Following a Pac-Man themed lyric video, a music video directed by Daniel Carberry was released on July 10, 2019, featuring Michaelson singing surrounded by several dancers.
 The singer also released an animated music video drawn by comic book artist Kevin Wada, which stars a gender ambiguous protagonist.
 Michaelson promoted the song with live performances on Live with Kelly and Ryan and Today, as well as throughout her Dramatic Tour.

 Background and writing

 "Missing You" was written by Ingrid Michaelson, Jesse Thomas and Sam de Jong, while de Jong produced the track.
 The song's parent album, Stranger Songs, is a concept album inspired by the science fiction television series Stranger Things, of which Michaelson is a fan.
 Each song on the album was inspired by either a scene or a theme from Stranger Things before being developed into complete songs.
 Michaelson found comfort in the show's nostalgic elements, which reminded her of her own childhood.

 Michaelson wrote "Missing You" from the perspective of the Stranger Things character Nancy Wheeler (Natalia Dyer).
-On the series, the character is involved in a love triangle between herself, her crush Jonathan Byers (Charlie Heaton) and her current boyfriend Steve Harrington (Joe Keery).
+In the series, the character is involved in a love triangle between herself, her crush Jonathan Byers (Charlie Heaton) and her current boyfriend Steve Harrington (Joe Keery).
 Michaelson incorporated specific references into the song that she believed fans should be able to recognize if they "know to look for them".
 In an Instagram post dated May 16, 2019, Michaelson said the song's concept of "being with one person, but knowing you should be with somebody else" is widely relatable.
 "Missing You" was released as the lead single of Stranger Songs on May 10, 2019, by Cabin 24 Records.